CPAN-Security/security.metacpan.org/presentations/lpw2024-metadata-cpan-foss-cra.md

 ## Metadata

 * Open Source ecosystems are _universal_
-* A "CPAN's philosophy" regarding Metadata? 😅
+* Is there a "CPAN's philosophy" regarding Metadata? 😅

 "Optional, As Much as Possible"